biometry/APES/Stats/stats21-linearRegression.md

 ```

 <img src="./stats21-linearRegression_files/figure-html/unnamed-chunk-51.png" title="plot of chunk unnamed-chunk-51" alt="plot of chunk unnamed-chunk-51" style="display: block; margin: auto;" />

+## Univariate linear regression with categorical data

+TODO

+# Multiple linear regression

+Multiple linear regression is when you have more than one predictor variable.

 ### Example4  Multiple linear regression - ANCOVA